qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Choose 'Drag and drop designer' and an attribute column.
 Use the |mActionSignPlus| Icon to create a category that then will be shown during the digitizing session (see figure_fields_3_).
 Next step will be to assign the relevant fields to the category with the |mActionArrowRight| Icon.
 You can create more categories and use the same fields again.
-When creating a new category QGIS will insert a new tab for the category in the built in form.
+When creating a new category |qg|
+will insert a new tab for the category in the built in form.

 Other options in the dialog are 'Autogenerate' and 'Provide ui-file'.
 'Autogenerate' just creates Editors for all fields